 The order, announced during the declare blockers step, that an attacking creature will assign its combat damage among the multiple creatures blocking it, or that a blocking creature will assign its combat damage among the multiple creatures it's blocking.
 See rules 509.2 and 509.3.

 Dash

-A keyword ability that allows creatures to be especially aggressive.
+A keyword ability found on creature cards that allows them to be cast for an alternative cost.
 See rule 702.109, "Dash."

 Day